purarue/wca_userinfo/README.md

 ## Example

+You can supply the user ID as the first argument: `wca_userinfo 2017BREC02` to just grab info for a user and then exit

-Provide the WCA user ID as the path:
+For the server, provide the WCA user ID as the path:

 ``` sh
 # for https://www.worldcubeassociation.org/persons/2017BREC02